lynnlegorobot/multiplayer-coin-local-net/SUPABASE_SETUP.md

 - **Anonymous score submission** (no authentication required)
 - **Rate limiting** handled by Supabase

+**⚠️ Important: Anon keys are SAFE to expose!**
+- Anon keys are designed to be public (like API keys)
+- They only allow operations you explicitly permit in RLS policies
+- Your actual database credentials remain secure
+- No sensitive data can be accessed without proper policies

 ## 📊 Leaderboard Schema

 | Column | Type | Description |